jcantosz/bluemix-node-sample/README.md

-# Bluemix PHP App Sample
+# Bluemix node App Sample
 The application repo that accompanies the recipe: [Use Travis CI to Continuously Deploy your Applications to IBM Bluemix](https://developer.ibm.com/recipes/tutorials/use-travis-ci-to-continuously-deploy-your-applications-to-ibm-bluemix/)

 ## Node.js Starter Overview